Md-Emon-Hasan/Flusk-Tutorial/README.md

 3. **Make your changes:**

-   - Add new tutorials, examples, or improve existing documentation.
+   - Add new features, fix bugs, or improve documentation.

 4. **Commit your changes:**